maxboeck/mxb-jekyll/_posts/the-hurricane-web/2018-09-16-hurricane-web.md

 Javascript enables us to do amazing things and it can really enhance the user experience, if done right.
 But it always has a cost.
 It's [the most expensive way](https://infrequently.org/2017/10/can-you-afford-it-real-world-web-performance-budgets/) to accomplish a task, and it's also the most fragile.
 It's easy to forget that fact when we develop things on a highspeed broadband connection, on our state-of-the-art devices.

 That's why websites built for a storm do not rely on Javascript.
-The benefit simply does not outweigh the cost here.
-They rely on resilient HTML, because that's all that is really necessary.
+The benefit simply does not outweigh the cost.
+They rely on resilient HTML, because that's all that is really necessary here.

 That NPR site is a very useful thing that serves a purpose, and it does so in the simplest, most efficient way possible.
 Personally, I'd love to see more distilled experiences like this on the web.